killianmcshane/autogram/README.md

 </h1>

 <p align="center">
-	<b> If you like the application, use the link above to help support me with the cost of my tuition! 😇</b>
+	<b> If you like the application, use the link below to help support me with the cost of my tuition! 😇</b>
 	<br><br>
 	<b> Even donating as much as a coffee means so much to me. ☕</b>
 </p>